WebAssembly/stack-switching/proposals/stack-switching/Explainer.md

    resume a previously suspended continuation.
 These values therefore become available at the suspend site.
 Thus, when suspending with a tag `$t`, the tag's parameter and result types become the parameter and result types, respectively, of `suspend $t` instructions.
-Tag result typescould be used in our example if we wanted to pass values from the `$consumer` back to the `$generator` when the former resumes execution of the latter.
+   Tag result types could be used in our example if we wanted to pass values from the `$consumer` back to the `$generator` when the former resumes execution of the latter.
 We eschew passing values in this direction in our example.

 The overall module implementing our example has the folllowing toplevel